 Support Office Phone List Table with orginal appreance

-Note: When selecting Table grid, Word also clears margins and resets the paragraph spacing back to the default setting.
+Note: When selecting Table grid, Word also clears margins and resets the paragraph spacing to the default setting.

 To reset your margins, refer to Add white space around the outside of the text.